Letting Go Of The Past

 12. Write a journal

 Writing a journal can be therapeutic.
 You don’t have to worry about someone judging you for your feelings or the things you say.
 Your journal is not going to talk back to you.
-Writing a journal also helps you process how you feel.
+Writing a journal also helps you process how you feel like.
 When you read what you wrote, you may discover that the subject wasn’t as serious as you thought.
 Once you’ve finished writing your journal entry, you can close the book on that subject.

 13. Face your fears

 Some past hurts can be so painful that we don’t want to face them.
 It’s understandable if we don’t want to face things in the beginning, especially when the emotional wound is fresh.
 The human body has a way of protecting itself.
 At times, that protection can manifest as avoidance of the things that hurt us.
 This creates short-term healing.
-To make sure the pain leaves for good, we must face the fear.

 Many people will admit that they don’t want to exercise, but they feel much better afterward.
 They have more energy and sleep better at night.
 Exercising also helps to reduce stress.
 Worry and discomfort of all these physical symptoms can, in turn, lead to even more pressure, creating a vicious cycle between your mind and body.